Support us

 We recognize that honesty in the conduct of academic research is fundamental to its integrity and creditability and to the maintenance of public trust in our institute.
 We have a procedure in place to investigate any suspicion of scientific misconduct.
 We organize regular courses about scientific integrity.

 We want our institute to be an inclusive and diverse community, in which all of us can flourish.
-We have a Diversity and Inclusiveness Committee in place, which is composed of researchers and which addresses many aspects that can contribute to a diverse and inclusive community.
+We have a Diversity and Inclusiveness Committee in place, which is composed of researchers and addresses many aspects that can contribute to a diverse and inclusive community.
+More news about our inclusiveness and diversity activities can be found here

-With nine other European Life Sciences Institutes, we collaborate in the EU-funded LIBRA project.
-The goal of LIBRA is to increase the representation and participation of women in leadership positions in life sciences.
-Together, we have designed tailored Gender Equality Plans, which tackle specific challenges and barriers in each partner organization.
+The NKI collaborated with the EU-funded LIBRA project.
+With nine other European Life Sciences Institutes, we collaborated on the project intending to increase the representation and participation of women in leadership positions in life sciences.
+As part of that project, the NKI designed a tailored Gender Equality Plan.
+We have recently updated our Gender Equality Plan.

 We want our research data to be Findable, Accessible, Interoperable and Reusable.
 This requires good data management and data stewardship — before, during and after research.